 Trail of Terror is a full night entertainment experience.
 Basic tickets are $19.95 which covers basic haunted houses plus the midway which has food, beverages, and souvenirs.
 You can join the Zombie Pub Crawl for an additional $20.
 Psychic Readings are $10 and Carnival Rides are $2.
 The Trail of Terror includes Howling Pines Woods Walk which covers a one mile walk through terror.
 Hotel 66 is a haunted corn maze.
 Grubbs Pest Control has all the spiders, snakes, flies, and roaches you ever want to see.
 Finally roam through Crystal Caverns, Chuckles Pizzeria, and Harmony’s Department of Corrections.
-The attractions are open October 11-13, 17-20, and 24-27.
+The attractions are open Friday, Saturday, and Sunday beginning October 10th.

 Soap Factory Haunted Basement - 514 Second Street SE, Minneapolis, MN 55414

 Soap Factory runs art exhibits and theater events.
 During October they convert the basement into a haunted attraction with the remarkable assistance of local artists.
-Soap Factory is open nightly from October 3rd through November 3rd.
+Soap Factory is open nightly beginning October 3rd.

 Shafer Haunted Corn Maze - 16800 Quinlan Lane, Shafer, MN 55074

 A corn maze attraction Zombie Attack 2014 starts on the farm October 10th.
 The haunted Stalker’s Corn Maze runs on Friday and Saturday nights.
 Tickets are $12 which also includes the non scary corn mazes.
 The attraction runs from dark to 10 pm.